n7on/docker-internals/README.md

 ## Containers

-Container are just normal processes that holds namespaces.
-So we could run an executable inside an image filesystem that holds a couple of namespaces, without using Docker and instead use [./run](./run, which does following:
+In Docker, containerd is used for managing the container lifecycle (start, stop etc).
+And runc is used as it's Container Runtime.
+And a Container Runtime is basically how a process is isolated.
+ASo containers are just normal processes that holds namespaces.
+And we could run an executable inside an image filesystem that holds a couple of namespaces, without using Docker and instead use [./run](./run, which does following:

 * create namespaces
 * mount image filesystem